 This is my first Tamiya kit, and I have to say I’m seriously impressed.
 Coming to it after my recent forays into ancient Revell, Airfix and Lindberg toolings, it’s a joy to work with parts that just fit together properly, and mouldings that place the gates in sensible places (rather than slap in the middle of a complicated and highly visible surface).

 I added a couple of photoetched sets from Eduard—their P-47D-20 detailing kit, and their P-47D placards.
 There’s a bit of overlap between these two sets, but they each included something I wanted.
-I also needed to track down a 1/48 scale Sutton harness—the RAF replaced the American-style harness in the Thunderbolt with their own standard type.
+I also needed to track down a 1/48 scale Sutton harness—the RAF reportedly (though there’s some debate) replaced the American-style harness in American aircraft with their own standard type.
 I settled on a “fabric” version from HGW Models, which looked promising but caused me a fair number of problems.